American Water FREQUENTLY ASKED QUESTIONS

 Who Owns the American Water Company?

-American Water serves a broad national footprint and a strong has a strong local presence.
-Its size and scale greatly differentiates American Water from its competitors in terms of the type of solutions offered to communities.
-The Military Services Group manages 50-year contracts with the Department of Defense for the operation and maintenance of the water and wastewater systems on military bases.
-American Water currently owns, operates and maintains water and wastewater assets at 17 military installations across the United States.
-The company delivers more than one billion gallons of water daily.
+American Water delivers more than one billion gallons of water daily and serves a broad national footprint and maintains a strong local presence.
+Its size and scale greatly differentiates American Water from its competitors offering water and wastewater solutions to communities.
+The company’s Military Services Group manages 50-year contracts with the Department of Defense to operate and maintain the water and wastewater systems on military bases.
+American Water currently owns, operates, and maintains water and wastewater assets at 18 military installations across the United States.

 Who Owns the American Water Company?